herrstrietzel/svg-path-intersections/README.md

 # svg-path-intersections
 A standalone library to get intersections between two SVG paths.
+~ 9KB minified/ 4KB gzipped.

 It includes a path data parser compliant with the [W3C SVGPathData interface draft](https://svgwg.org/specs/paths/#InterfaceSVGPathData) and can handle all minified stringified path data inputs (especially `A` commands with concatenated largeArc, sweep and final on-path parameters "bomb" quite a few other libraries).